Mark Allen Coaching

 When I got to roughly 6-weeks out from starting my regular in-season training, this is the program I would use to gradually transition up slightly in overall off-season training consistency.
 There are 11-workouts per week, which continues to afford you plenty of time for rest and recovery, yet adds in some additional weekly consistency.

 The Sprint/Olympic Maintenance Level Two works great if you have 4-8 weeks between the end of one season and when you are going to be ready to start with more structure and intensity.

 This level includes three swims, three bikes and three runs per week plus two strength sessions, which as in Level One can be done optionally.

 Sprint/Olympic Maintenance Level Three

 I used this program anytime during the year when I wanted to keep the consistency of workouts up, but when I also knew I needed a reset in my endurance physiology after an extended period of tempo and speed sessions.
 It drops the intensity down, but keeps the consistency steady, which is the ideal way to reset your aerobic physiology without losing any fitness.

-The IRONMAN Level Three is also ideal for anyone who likes to train fairly consistently throughout the year.
-I call this my “Lifestyle” Maintenance program as it works for athletes who love to be very consistent throughout the year with their training.
-It affords recovery, but enables a year round lifestyle of working out.
+The Sprint/Olympic Maintenance Level Three is also ideal for anyone who likes to train fairly consistently throughout the year.
+I call this my “Lifestyle” Maintenance program as it works for athletes who love to be very consistent throughout the year.
+It affords recovery, but enables a year round lifestyle of training without burnout.
 It’s the best of all worlds.

 This program includes four swims, four bikes and four runs per week and two optional strength sessions per week.
 And as with all Maintenance programs most sessions are aerobic with only a small number of tempo sessions sprinkled in to keep your body from getting stale.